Dreamerol/Dreamerol/README.md

 ## About the Repositories

-My projects are focused mainly on Data Analysis, applying mathematical methods for solving real-world problems, using Machine Learning Algorithms and Neural Networks for making predictions in various fields – medicine, physics, mathematics.
-Some of the projects consist of solved tasks to improve my problem-solving and analytical skills, like the repo – Data Structures and Algorithms, SQL Databases, and many others.
-In addition, I have real-world experience at ZigiWave, where I worked on projects involving data analysis, reporting, SQL queries, and automation, applying my skills to deliver actionable insights and support business decisions.
+I design and build scalable, data-driven systems by combining Software Engineering, Data Analysis, and Machine Learning.
+My work focuses on transforming complex data into reliable, production-ready solutions that solve real-world problems.

+I have experience developing end-to-end projects, including data processing pipelines, predictive models, and backend logic, with a strong emphasis on clean architecture, performance optimization, and maintainability.

+My technical background includes Data Structures and Algorithms, database design, and writing efficient SQL queries, allowing me to build systems that are both robust and scalable.

+At ZigiWave, I contributed to real-world projects involving data analysis, reporting systems, SQL optimization, and process automation.
+My work supported business operations by delivering actionable insights and improving efficiency through data-driven solutions.

+I approach every project with an engineering mindset — focusing on scalability, reliability, and long-term maintainability.

 ---